Big churches take note: Fortune magazine says the rules of business have changed

 Brad Rowell

-3 replies on “Big churches take note: Fortune magazine says the rules of business have changed”
+3 responses to “Big churches take note: Fortune magazine says the rules of business have changed”

 Mega-church vs emerging-church.
 It shouldn’t be a battle.
 Mega certainly isn’t my cup of whatever, but praise the God of heaven that He uses both for his glory.